About the JFT-Basic

 |Level||Summary of linguistic competence|

 Test-takers will be notified of the test results as follows.

 - The total score and assessment results will be displayed on the screen at the end of the test.

 - Within 5 business days after taking the test

-- The test-taker can download the official notification of assessment results on the registration website after logging in.
+- The official notification of assessment results can be viewed and printed on the registration website after logging in.

 The official notification of assessment results includes the total score and the assessment results based on the score.
 The total score is not simply the sum of the number of correct answers.
 It is a scaled score calculated using a statistical method called “equating.”
 The range of the total score is from 10 – 250 points.
 If the total score is at or above the passing score (200 points), the examinee is assessed to have reached a level of Japanese language proficiency to be able to engage in everyday conversation to a certain extent and handle daily life without difficulties.
 The percentage of correct answers for each section will also be included for the examinee’s reference.

 Also, the official notification of assessment describes how to view the Japanese language level on the 2nd page.
-Please visit“Summary of Linguistic Competence and Levels”for contents.
+Please visit “ 5.Summary of Linguistic Competence and Levels ” for contents.

 This is a document in slide form, which compiles the contents above and gives an overview of the JFT-Basic.
+It is provided in English.
 Please feel free to download and use it.